Working together to prevent and respond to sex trafficking in our community

 Multnomah County's Response

-Over the past decade, Multnomah County has invested in gaining a better understanding of the scope of the issue of sex trafficking in our community.
-The County has also committed to fortifying a robust collaborative response to address it.
+Over the past decade, Multnomah County has invested in gaining a better understanding on the scope of the issue of sex trafficking in our community.
+The County has also committed to fortifying a robust collaborative to effectively prevent and respond.
 Awareness among law enforcement agencies, service providers, and policy makers has grown considerably, as have cooperative efforts.
 Investment in taskforces and multi-disciplinary collaborations has bolstered initiatives in training and identification, service enhancement and provision, and developing federal legislation.

 Multnomah County established the Multnomah County Sex Trafficking Collaborative (formerly the Commercial Sexual Exploitation of Children (CSEC) Steering Committee) in 2009 with a grant funding received from the Office of Juvenile Justice and Delinquency Prevention (OJJDP).
 The OJJDP grant was awarded because of the dedication demonstrated by law enforcement and service providers.